-Revenue Recognition - The Organization recognizes contributions when cash, securities, or other assets; an unconditional promise to give; or a notification of a beneficial interest is received.
-Conditional promises to give - that is, those with a measurable performance or other barrier and a right of return - are not recognized until the conditions on which they depend have been met.
+Revenue and Revenue Recognition - The Organization recognizes contributions when cash, securities, or other assets; an unconditional promise to give; or a notification of a beneficial interest is received.
+Conditional promises to give, those with a measurable performance or other barrier and a right of return, are not recognized until the conditions on which they depend have been met.

+The Organization historically has no material revenue from contracts with customers.
 A majority of the Organization's revenue is derived from cost-reimbursable federal and state contracts and grants, which are conditioned upon certain performance requirements and/or the incurrence of allowable qualifying expenses.
 Amounts received are recognized as revenue when the Organization has incurred expenditures in compliance with specific contract or grant provisions.
 Amounts received prior to incurring qualifying expenditures are reported as unearned revenue in the statement of financial position.